-As a first step, all organizations must prioritize food waste and loss as part of their sustainability efforts, but also as part of their operational & business improvement efforts.
+As a first step, all organizations must prioritize food waste and loss as part of their sustainability efforts.
 Foundational levers should include creating a strong business case, securing leadership buy-in, training teams, and creating the data foundations to enable the right operational and business insights while leveraging circular economy principles to minimize waste.
 These will help organizations accelerate progress in their own operations but also provide building blocks to help tackle food waste at the macro level.
-At this stage, data plays a crucial role in guiding organizations by enabling reporting and benchmarking.
-It also helps create data-driven sustainability solutions to optimize food waste reduction interventions and anticipate or predict food waste before it occurs.
+At this stage 'data' plays a key role in setting the right trajectory for organizations to take though enabling reporting and benchmarking but in creating data-driven sustainability solutions to optimize food waste reduction interventions or to anticipate and predict food waste before it happens.
 The benefits we are expecting businesses to unlock at this stage are centered around cost savings and efficiencies.
-These should have a positive impact on operational KPIs [e.g. COGS], while accessing organizational capital to be invested in solutions that can help transform this agenda such as new technologies, capabilities, etc.

-Level 2.
-From waste to value

-More advanced organizations can repurpose waste to enable profitability further through, for example, new revenue streams and brand activations, whether by upcycling into new products, converting waste to animal feed, or launching imperfect product lines and "best-before" campaigns.
+These should have a positive impact on operational KPIs [e.g. COGS) play while releasing organizational capital to be invested in solutions that can help transform this agenda like new technologies, capabilities etc. Level 2.
+From waste to value More advanced organizations can repurpose waste to enable profitability further though for example new revenue streams and brand activations, whether by upcycling into new products, converting waste to animal feed, or launching imperfect product lines and "best-before" campaigns.
 Technology and business model innovation, play a key role in scaling these solutions.